lee-zhg/timeseries-rnn-lab-part2/README.md

 ![Save credential](images/ss4.png)

-### 2 Create an instance of the Watson Machine Learning service and associate it with your Wtason Studio Project
+### 2. Create an instance of the Watson Machine Learning service and associate it with your Wtason Studio Project

-2.1 Go back to your Watson Studio tab and select **Projects->Time Series RNN Demo**
+2.1 In a new browser tab go to  [Watson Studio](https://dataplatform.ibm.com), sign in if required, and then  select **Projects->Time Series RNN Demo**

 ![Back to project](images/ss5.png)